Vanilla JavaScript

 Contenteditable Elements

-Section titled “Contenteditable Elements”WriteTrack works with contenteditable elements the same way:
+Section titled “Contenteditable Elements”WriteTrack works with contenteditable elements the same way as <textarea> and <input>:

-const editor = document.querySelector<HTMLDivElement>('#editor')!;const tracker = new WriteTrack({ target: editor });tracker.start();Multiple Fields
+const editor = document.querySelector('[contenteditable]')!;const tracker = new WriteTrack({ target: editor });tracker.start();Three things to know:

 Section titled “Multiple Fields”Track different fields independently: